 - Washoe Tribe of Nevada and California

-This project is being funded through federal, state, and local funding sources.
-It has been a collaborative effort and the funding mirrors the agencies' and public's endeavors to make SR 28 enjoyable for all users.
+This project was funded through federal, state, and local funding sources.
+It was a collaborative effort and the funding mirrors the agencies' and public's endeavors to make SR 28 enjoyable for all users.

 NDOT Project Manager